ibexa/documentation-developer/docs/guide/images.md

     defaults: { _controller: app.controller.content.svg:downloadSvgAction }
 ```

-It will point to the custom controller which will handle the action of downloading SVG file.
-Below you can find its definition (placed in `config/services.yaml`) and implementation:
+It points to a custom controller that handles the downloading of the SVG file.
+The controller's definition (that you place in the `config/services.yaml` file) and implementation are as follows:

 ```yaml
 App\Controller\SvgController: